robertdigital/ethgc/README.md

 How much does it cost?

-    This is free and open-source.
-There is however the standard gas fee for Ethereum transactions.
+    0.00005 ETH (less than $0.01) per card plus the standard gas fee for Ethereum transactions.
 (TODO: enter gas costs)

-    You can support development of tools like this by sending ETH to 0x7a23608a8ebe71868013bda0d900351a83bb4dc2 or by emailing a redeem code to HardlyDiff at gmail.
+    You can also support development of tools like this by sending a little extra when you make a card, sending ETH to 0x7a23608a8ebe71868013bda0d900351a83bb4dc2 or by emailing a redeem code to HardlyDiff at gmail.